 It is not known why traumatic events cause PTSD in some people but not others.
 It usually causes the affected person to have a lack of trust in other people, and the world in general, making therapy for this disorder more challenging for the therapist as they must allow time for a secure relationship to develop between them and their client.
 PTSD does however respond to treatment and our experienced staff at Gladstones can design a specific programme to help you or your loved one heal and move on from PTSD.

-Find out how a highly specific and personalised programme can be created for you.
+Find out how a highly specific Stress Disorder programme can be created for you.